Handling Encoder Errors

 Solution: Go to Settings > Advanced > Video and change the Color Format to P010.

-Message: "OBS does not support using x264 with high-precision color formats."
+Message: "PRISM does not support using x264 with high-precision color formats."

 Cause: The x264 software encoder is incompatible with high-precision formats (10-bit/16-bit).